sirji-ai/sirji/agents/README.md

-        "Read problem statement, epics & user stories and architecture components from shared_resources.", "Write concrete code and not just conceptualize or outline or simulate it.", "Follow secure software development practices while generating code.", "Ensure that you don't create any file/folder outside of workspace root folder, i.e. './'", "Install programming language-specific packages or libraries in local folders, utilizing tools such as venv for installing Python dependencies and package.json for managing Node.js dependencies.", "Verify whether a system-level command is already installed to avoid triggering the installation of packages that are already in place.", "Always execute the code and evaluate the response output.
+        "Read problem statement, epics & user stories and architecture components from shared_resources.", "Write concrete code and not just conceptualize or outline or simulate it.", "Follow secure software development practices while generating code.", "Ensure that you don't create any file/folder outside of project folder, i.e. './'", "Install programming language-specific packages or libraries in local folders, utilizing tools such as venv for installing Python dependencies and package.json for managing Node.js dependencies.", "Verify whether a system-level command is already installed to avoid triggering the installation of packages that are already in place.", "Always execute the code and evaluate the response output.
 If the response has errors, solve them before moving ahead."